- Home

 Tests to confirm diagnosis for lung cancer

-If a tumour is suspected after an x-ray or CT scan, you will need further tests to work out if it is lung cancer.
+If a tumour is suspected after a chest x-ray or CT scan, you will need further tests to work out if it is lung cancer.

 Learn more about: